-Description: Effective July 1, 2007, a taxpayer engaged in analytical services in this State is allowed a refund of fifty percent (50%) of the eligible amount of sales and use tax paid by it in this State on tangible personal property that is consumed or transformed in analytical service activities.
-The eligible amount of sales and use tax paid by the taxpayer in this State is the amount by which sales and use taxes paid by the taxpayer in the fiscal year exceed the amount paid by the taxpayer in this State fiscal year.
+Description: A taxpayer engaged in analytical services in this State is allowed a refund of fifty percent (50%) of the eligible amount of sales and use tax paid by it in this State on tangible personal property that is consumed or transformed in analytical service activities.
+The eligible amount of sales and use tax paid by the taxpayer in this State is the amount by which sales and use taxes paid by the taxpayer in this State in the fiscal year exceed the amount paid by the taxpayer in this State in the 2006-07 State fiscal year.
+The taxpayer is also eligible for a refund of 50% of the amount of sales and use tax paid on medical reagents.